CONTESTS AND AWARDS

 Other contest mills are run by writers’ magazines, which conduct a dozen or more contests a year, or by Internet-based groups that offer monthly contests and advertise under several different names and URLs to draw more entrants.

-Another form of predatory contest is conducted by vanity anthology companies.
+Yet another form of predatory contest is conducted by vanity anthology companies.
 These companies publish collections of poems, short stories, or essays, which are sold not to the public, but to the contributors.
 Sometimes publication is contingent on purchase of the anthology and sometimes it isn’t, but either way, writers are pressured to buy multiple copies.
-Because inclusion in these anthologies is offered to almost everyone who enters, an anthology-published poem or story isn’t a legitimate literary credit.
-(For a detailed look at how vanity anthology companies work, see the Vanity Anthologies page.)

 Finally, there are publishers that funnel submissions into a fee-charging contest.
 Entering the contest may be the only way you can submit.
 Or there may be a “free submission” period of a month during the year, or a few weeks every quarter, but the rest of the time contest entry is the only submission option.
-Often (though not always) the entry fee will be small, so it’s easy enough to rationalize–but requiring authors to submit through a fee-charging contest is functionally no different from charging a reading fee.
-It’s not reputable practice, and you should be wary of any publisher that has this policy.

 Contest and Award Profiteers